A-06974

 ● Pending

-New York Assembly Bill 6974 — Stop Addictive Feeds Exploitation (SAFE) for All Act
+New York Assembly Bill 6974 — An Act to amend the general business law, in relation to enacting the Stop Addictive Feeds Exploitation (SAFE) for all act

-The SAFE for All Act requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, disable notifications (including a nighttime-only option), turn off autoplay, and set daily time limits on platform access.
-Operators are prohibited from using dark patterns to subvert these user controls or to make account deactivation or cancellation more difficult.
-Enforcement is exclusively through the New York Attorney General, who may seek civil penalties up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
-The bill expressly preserves the SAFE for Kids Act and COPPA requirements.
+The SAFE for All Act requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, turn off notifications related to addictive feeds (with at minimum nighttime quiet-hours controls), disable autoplay, and set daily time limits on platform access.
+The bill prohibits dark patterns that subvert user choice or make it more difficult to exercise these controls or manage accounts.
+Enforcement is exclusively through the New York Attorney General, who may seek civil penalties of up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
+The effective date is 180 days after the Attorney General promulgates implementing rules and regulations.

 Summary

-The SAFE for All Act requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, disable notifications (including a nighttime-only option), turn off autoplay, and set daily time limits on platform access.
-Operators are prohibited from using dark patterns to subvert these user controls or to make account deactivation or cancellation more difficult.
-Enforcement is exclusively through the New York Attorney General, who may seek civil penalties up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
-The bill expressly preserves the SAFE for Kids Act and COPPA requirements.
+The SAFE for All Act requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, turn off notifications related to addictive feeds (with at minimum nighttime quiet-hours controls), disable autoplay, and set daily time limits on platform access.
+The bill prohibits dark patterns that subvert user choice or make it more difficult to exercise these controls or manage accounts.
+Enforcement is exclusively through the New York Attorney General, who may seek civil penalties of up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
+The effective date is 180 days after the Attorney General promulgates implementing rules and regulations.

 Enforcement & Penalties